Professor in the Computer Science department at École Polytechnique - Paris, France

 “Getting a good degree is fundamental, but the so-called ‘soft-skills’ become increasingly important beyond that.
 Following on to a PhD or other advanced studies, self-motivation and time management are just as key as the core subject matter learned in undergraduate studies.”

-Don’t neglect maths either, he added.
+Don’t neglect maths either, he adds.

 “If anything, mathematics is a great abstraction that allows you to communicate technical ideas with people from other fields, like statistics and engineering, that are not necessarily great at computer programming.”